Mon-Dasgupta/ProPulse-XI-Prodigy/README.md

 ## Data Analysis & Transformation

-The Jupyter notebooks in the `notebooks/` directory outline the process of data analysis, transformation, and cleaning using Pandas.
+The Jupyter notebooks in the `notebooks/` directory outline the process of data preprocessing using 'Python', data analysis, transformation(using both Python and PowerBI Query Editor), and cleaning using Pandas.

 ## Interactive Dashboards